 The Ninja Foodi 6-in-1 Smart 10-qt.
 2-Basket Air Fryer with Smart Cook System arrived fully assembled in a cardboard delivery box.
 When I say ' fully assembled,' I mean that I didn't have to screw anything together other than to slot in the crisper plates and plug in the smart thermometer.

-Before I first used it, I gave it a hand wash.
+Before I first used it, I hand-washed it.
 The two 5-qt non-stick cooking baskets and crisper plates are dishwasher safe, but I prefer to wash these components in air fryers by hand to protect the non-stick coating.

-You'll need to make sure that the air fryer has plenty of airflow around it and that you can safely open the drawers without disturbing the weight distribution on the countertop.
+You'll need to ensure that the air fryer has plenty of airflow around it and that you can safely open the drawers without disturbing the weight distribution on the countertop.

-Wherever you place it in the kitchen, though, it'll look just as smart as it has the ability to perform.
+Wherever you place it in the kitchen, though, it'll look just as smart as it can perform.

 Ninja Foodi 6-in-1: Design